MarJess/eqlat_HPC/README.md

 ## Data Release

-Pre-computed equivalent latitude fields for ERA5 and MERRA-2 may are archived on Zenodo:
+Pre-computed equivalent latitude fields for ERA5 and MERRA-2 may are archived on Zenodo (not sure if that will actually happen):

 [![DOI](https://zenodo.org/badge/1237033987.svg)](https://doi.org/10.5281/zenodo.20706430)